ulelab/clipplotr/README.md

 * `-n` or `--normalisation` can be used to specify how the CLIP tracks should be normalised:

     1. `libsize` - by experiment library size and scaled to crosslinks per million (default).
     2. `maxpeak` - by the maximum peak (after smoothing) within the region of interest for the experiment.
+If multiple CLIP tracks are plotted, the maxmimum position in the group is taken.
     3. `none` - no normalisation, just plot raw crosslink counts.
     4. `custom` - by dividing counts with the provided size factors.